tryton/tryton/doc/index.rst

 - Total: The total amount.
 - State: The state of the purchase requisition.
 May take one of the following
-  values: Draft, Waiting, Rejected, Processing, Done, Canceled.
+  values: Draft, Waiting, Rejected, Processing, Done, Cancelled.
 - Company: The company which issue the purchase requisition.